The Dishman Family of Virginia

 Citations

-4. [S224] William Dishman will (1810), Will Book 3, page 86. living at the time of the 1810 census, so death is assumed to have occurred between census date and date of probate.
+4. [S224] William Dishman will (1808), living at the time of the 1810 census, so death is assumed to have occurred between census date and date of probate.

-5. [S33] Assumnption of this researcher:No record of a wife has been found.
+5. [S33] Assumption of this researcher:No record of a wife has been found.

 Mary Dishman1